-Abetalipoproteinemia (also known as Bassen-Kornzweig syndrome) is a rare autosomal recessive inherited disorder affecting the lipid metabolism and is characterized by a severely decreased levels of apolipoprotein B. Growth retardation can already occur in infancy due to a malabsorption syndrome.
-Due to the decreased absorption of fat-soluble vitamins (especially vitamin E and A), patients will later present with ataxia, a loss of deep tendon reflexes, retinal pigmentation disorders, and acanthocytosis.
-In addition to a decrease in total cholesterol to less than 50 mg/dl and a decrease in Apo B-containing lipoproteins, only low levels of immunoreactive Apo B are found in the serum.
+Abetalipoproteinemia (also known as Bassen-Kornzweig syndrome) is a rare autosomal recessive inherited disorder affecting the lipid metabolism that is characterized by severely decreased levels of apolipoprotein B. Growth retardation can already occur from infancy due to a malabsorption syndrome.
+Due to the decreased absorption of fat-soluble vitamins (especially vitamin E and A), patients later present with ataxia, a loss of deep tendon reflexes, retinal pigmentation disorders, and acanthocytosis.
+As well as a decrease in total cholesterol to less than 50 mg/dl and a decrease in Apo B-containing lipoproteins, only low levels of immunoreactive Apo B are found in the serum.

 The molecular genetic cause of the disease are pathogenic variants in the gene encoding Microsomal Triglyceride Transfer Protein (MTTP).
 MTTP is a multifunctional heterodimeric protein involved in the assembly and secretion of Apo B-containing lipoproteins (mainly LDL and VLDL) in the liver.
 Loss of function of MTTP leads to increased degradation of Apo B in the liver.
 Since the synthesis and secretion of Apo B-containing chylomicrons in the intestine is also impaired, malabsorption of fat-soluble vitamins occurs.
 Early dietary measures and supplementation with vitamins A and E can prevent the progression of neurological symptoms and retinopathy.